 - Professor Stephen Cranefield: semantics analysis

-- Dr. Haibo Zhang (Computer Science): sensor network optimization
+- Associate Professor Haibo Zhang (Computer Science): sensor network optimization

-- Assoc.
-Professor Irena Koprinska (University of Sydney): neural networks, machine learning
+- Associate Professor Irena Koprinska (University of Sydney): neural networks, machine learning

 - Professor Jun Zhang (South China University of Technology): computational intelligence, cloud computing